How To Do Tarot Without Cards

 How Tarot Works

-To understand how tarot works, you need to understand how systems communicate.
+To understand how tarot works, you need to understand how ethereal software communicates.

 Each thought you think puts each part of your mind into a different energy signature.
 So “Yes / Good” has one signature, and “No / Bad” has another, and “Next item” has another, and so on.

-To read your question, the system reads these signatures.
-To write its response into your thoughts, it shifts the energy signature of each of those areas of your mind to match the signature it would normally have when you think “yes” or “no” or whatever message the system wants to send.
+To read your question, the ethereal software reads these signatures.
+To write its response into your thoughts, it shifts the energy signature of each of those areas of your mind to match the signature it would normally have when you think “yes” or “no” or whatever message the software wants to send.

 But precision is tricky.
-Imagine the system can say anything.
+Imagine the ethereal software can say anything.
 To read it, you have to tell the difference between “you should” and “you will,” between “accident” and “disaster.”
-Those mental signatures are similar, so the system will have to set your mental signature very precisely, and you’ll have to interpret that signature without disturbing it with your own expectations.
+Those mental signatures are similar, so the software will have to set your mental signature very precisely, and you’ll have to interpret that signature without disturbing it with your own expectations.
 That’s hard.

-Instead, imagine the system just has to say “Yes” or “No.” No messing around with “Probably,” “Unlikely” or any other shadings.
+Instead, imagine the ethereal software just has to say “Yes” or “No.” No messing around with “Probably,” “Unlikely” or any other shadings.
 Now getting close to the right mental state is good enough.
 Almost yes is as good as yes.
 That’s a lot easier.

 That’s what tarot cards do: It boils down a complex question with an open answer into a series of simple questions with multiple-choice answers.